Code-Institute-Submissions/leemolton-toffeetalk_resubJune/README.md

-Welcome to my README page about Toffee Talk

-This is a website about Everton Football Club and provides visitors with:
-1).
-An introduction to the Toffee Talk website
-2).
-A comprehensive list of all Everton’s fixtures for this season.
-3).
-A list of forthcoming fixtures in July and ticket details for people to buy.
-The user must be logged in though to buy a ticket online.
+#Toffee Talk

-4).
-A list of fan articles sent in to Toffee Talk and details of how to send any new articles to the website.
+This is a website about Everton Football Club and provides visitors with an informative insight to Everton matters.
+It also has a page where users can log in and purchase tickets.
+There is a fans section which has a link to fan articles sent in to Toffee Talk and details of how to send any new articles to the website.
-5).
-A log-in page for users to log in with User name and password to be able to buy tickets online.

-DEMO
-A demo of this website can be viewed here .

-This website is hosted by Github Pages which is a static site hosting service which supports client-side code.
-It does not support server-side functionality.

-BUILT WITH
+##UX
+This website is for football fans for essentially Everton fans, I wanted to be informative and insightful with interaction welcomed from fans through fan articles.

+##Features
+Some of the features in this website include a comprehensive list of Everton's fixtures and results from last season.
+Additional features to be implemented in the future are this season's forthcoming fixtures.

+###Technologies Used
 HTML, CSS and JavaScript: Front end languages that give the application structure, style and interactivity.

-TESTING
+##Testing
 Manual testing for the application was undertaken and it passed.
 A sample of the tests conducted are as follows:
-1. Testing buttons on the header to access pages and hyperlinks.
+Testing buttons on the header to access pages and hyperlinks.

-AUTHORS
+##Deployment
+This website is hosted by Github Pages which is a static site hosting service which supports client-side code.
+It does not support server-side functionality.

+##Credits
 This project was created by Lee Molton and was completed as part of Code Institute’s Mentored Online Full Stack Web Development course in 2018.